Daniel A. Brown

 It is in this spirit that Dan has served hundreds and hundreds of clients, whether their issues are multimillion-dollar disputes or merely one “just for the principle of it.”
 It is in this spirit that he has tried and arbitrated many cases, and mediated and negotiated many more, that he has represented big business, corporations, banks and financial institutions, highly compensated individuals, landowners, land buyers, land renters, individuals, and not-for-profit entities, both as defendant and plaintiff.
 And it is in this spirit that he conducts his personal life, be it with his civic duties or traveling and camping with his family.

 Dan’s wife, a descendant of the Yakama Nation herself, and he raise their children to revere the worth of a promise made and kept.
-He often times finds himself echoing the words of his father to his own young son and daughter, especially when one is blaming the other for the broken dish, for the mess in the playroom, or for starting the fight: “You are only as good as your word.”
+He often times finds himself echoing the words of his father to his own son and daughter, especially when one was blaming the other for something or starting the argument: “You are only as good as your word.”
 That is how Dan practices the law.

 - Williams Kastner, Member; Director of the Board; Lawyer Hiring Committee Chair; Contingent Fee Committee Chair | 2010 – Present